plumvillage/newsletter/src/2024/en/articles/memorial-letters.md

 Dear Beloved Thay,

 As we sit in the gentle embrace of our worldwide Plum Village Sangha, penning this letter to you, our heart is filled with a profound sense of gratitude and reverence.
-It has been two years since your physical presence returned to Mother Earth, yet your presence and spirit continue to illuminate the path for us, your students and followers.
+It has been two years since your physical presence returned to Mother Earth; yet, your presence and spirit continue to illuminate the path for us, your students and followers.

 As students, we had the honor and privilege of walking beside you, absorbing the depth of your wisdom and the boundless compassion that you embodied.
 Your teachings were not just lessons; they were living experiences that infused our daily life and interactions.
 Your presence was a sanctuary of peace, a testament to the power of mindfulness and loving-kindness.